Skip to main content

 Step 1: Understand the Data Structure

-Before writing code, we need to know what fields are available in the customer table.
+Before writing code, we need to know what fields the customer table has.

-If you have MCP configured, simply ask the AI:
+If you have MCP configured, just ask AI:

 AI: Found the customer dataset with the following fields: